ZmnSCPxj/clboss/reproducible/README.md

 Just pass the path to that binary as a `--plugin=` or `--important-plugin=` to `lightningd`.

-The binary itself has been stripped of debug information, but the tarball contains the debug data for CLBOSS as well.
+The binary has been stripped of debug information, as the debug information takes about 90Mb.
-The debug data is in `lib/debug/`.
-If you want to debug CLBOSS using `gdb` from the reproducible tarball, then you have to give this command to `gdb`:

-    (gdb) set debug-file-directory /path/to/lib/debug

 Removing
 --------